 In case you are taking blood glucose-lowering drugs, the best thing to do would be to consult your doctor first before increasing the intake of this vinegar.

 This acid protects LDL cholesterol particles from becoming oxidized, which is a vital step regarding the heart disease process.

-Moreover, there are some other studies which show that apple cider vinegar can reduce the blood pressure.
+Moreover, there are some other studies which show that apple cider vinegar can reduce blood pressure.

 As we already mentioned this vinegar lowers insulin and blood glucose levels.
 Therefore it’s logical that it can help when it comes to losing weight.

-According to several human studies, this vinegar helps you consume fewer calories and increases satiety.
+According to several human studies, this vinegar helps people consume fewer calories and increases satiety.